 The Science curriculum is supported by the Scientifica series of resources published by Nelson Thornes.
-The students complete short units of work.
+The students complete 12 units of work, four in each discipline over the two years.
 A strong emphasis is placed on scientific investigation and skills progression.
-Cross-curricula links are explored in the course of work as well as links between units and to the real world.
-Towards the end of Year 9 students start their first units of work for the IGCSE Sciences.
+Cross-curricula links are explored throughout the course as well as links between learning in school and the real world.
+Final assessment of student achievement is carried out at the end of Year 8 using traditional style exam papers.

 Year 7 Units